Differences Between DEA and Diego Architectures

-HM9000 was essential to ensuring that apps running on Cloud Foundry remained available.
+HM9000 was essential to ensuring that apps running on PWS remained available.
 HM9000 restarted applications whenever the DEA node running an app shut down for any reason, when Warden killed the app because it violated a quota, or when the application process exited with a non-zero exit code.

 Refer to the HM9000 readme for more information about the HM9000 architecture.

-Pre-Diego Cloud Foundry used NATS, a lightweight publish-subscribe and distributed queueing messaging system, for internal communication between components.
-Diego retains NATS for some communications, but adds messaging via HTTP and HTTPS protocols, through which components share information in the Consul and Diego BBS servers.
+Pre-Diego PWS used NATS, a lightweight publish-subscribe and distributed queueing messaging system, for internal communication between components.
+Diego retains NATS for some communications, but adds messaging using HTTP and HTTPS protocols, through which components share information in the Diego BBS servers.

 |DEA architecture||Diego architecture||Function||Δ notes|